mattglenjackson/browsersync_for_underscores_theme/README.md

      composer install
      npm install
      ```
+   - When installing composer packets, you might run into a prompt asking for approval for a packet to be installed, type y for that.

 4. **Run Watcher for SCSS to CSS Conversion:**
    - In the command line interface, while still in the theme's root folder, run: